Peacemaking: Gandhi

 Mohandas Karamchand Gandhi is widely recognized as an important theorist of peacemaking strategies.
-He noted in particular that leaders who had been successful at violent strategies were counter-productive in peacetime, simply because these strategies now had to be abandoned.
-But if a movement had adulated and emulated these people, it was unlikely ever to be able to make permanent peace even with those factions it had conquered or dominated, simply because the leaders lacked the skills and had become leaders in part for their suppression of the other side.
+He noted in particular that leaders who had been successful at violent strategies were counterproductive in peacetime, simply because these strategies now had to be abandoned.
+But if a movement had adulated and emulated these people; it was unlikely ever to be able to make permanent peace even with those factions it had conquered or dominated, simply because the leaders lacked the skills and had become leaders in part for their suppression of the other side.
 Accordingly, even if a movement were to benefit from violent action, and even if such action was extremely effective in ending some other oppression, no movement that sought long-term peace could safely hold up these acts or persons as a moral example or advise emulating either.
 Gandhi's views have influenced modern ethicists in forming a critique of terrorism, in which even those who support the goals must decry the methods and avoid making, for instance, a suicide bomber into a hero.

 Christianity

 The Catholic Church has changed its view on peacemaking over the centuries.
 Some early Christians refused to join Rome's Imperial army.
-A doctrine of a Just War theory originated with St. Augustine of Hippo in the 5th century.
-Versions of Just War doctrines have claimed that countries and people should keep peace at all cost.
+The Just War theory originated with St. Augustine of Hippo in the 5th century.
+Versions of just war doctrines have claimed that countries and people should keep peace at all costs.
 The right of a ruler to go to war must meet the criteria of just cause, comparative justice, competent authority, right intention, probability of success, last resort, and proportionality.
-The Colombian conflict is the present day, prime Catholic example.
+The Colombian conflict is the prime present-day Catholic example.